captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Her unabashedly real
 ---
-and unapologetically true
+and unapologetically
 ---
-deep passion for all things
+deep love for
---
-Abba,
 ---
-Veronica Mars,
+90's Rom Coms
 ---
-the color orange
+Cool Ranch Doritos
 ---
-and Anne Rice.
+and Britney Spears
 ---
 Ten.
 ---
-The way she talks back at movies
+The way she always talks back at movies
 ---
 as if the movie can hear her.
 ---